ygypt/lang/playground.md

 us.plur

-we believe thses truths to be self evident agent.the.plural us patient.this.plural truth object.the axiom know
+we believe thses truths to be self evident agent.the.plural us patient.this.plural truth object.the axiom verb know

+that all people are created equal agent.all person patient equal verb.past create